 - Submitting a Special Circumstances Appeal does not guarantee that your financial aid eligibility will change.
 Your aid package could remain the same, increase or decrease based on the documentation submitted to our office.

-- If you decide not to proceed with the Special Circumstances Appeal, you will still be required to submit all required documents for the verification process.
+- Please be advised that once you have initiated a Special Circumstances Appeal, your financial aid application may be selected for a process called verification.
+Verification requirements will be added to your MyChecklist.
+If you decide not to proceed with the Special Circumstances Appeal, you will still be required to submit all required documents for the verification process.